-America, many non-native plants were brought over for agricultural, medicinal, and processes and degrade biological resources.
+Invasive, non-native plants displace native plants and animals, and so disrupt ecological processes, and degrade biological resources.
 Invasive plants often lack the natural population controls that keep them in check in their native ecosystems.
-Controls existing in the new ecosystem (herbivores, parasites, diseases and native plants) are not adapted to make use of the non-native invaders.
+Controls existing in the new ecosystem (herbivores, parasites, diseases, and native plants) are not adapted to make use of the non-native invaders.
 This disparity of population controls, in addition to their rapid growth and reproduction, creates a situation in which the invasive plants are better competitors.
 They reduce the amount of sunlight, water, nutrients, and space available to native plants, eventually competing with and replacing natives.
 This represents a loss in habitat and food source for wildlife.
 Invasive plants have even shown to alter hydrological patterns and soil chemistry.
-In the big picture, invasive plants have certain aggressive traits that make them an invasive species.
+In the big picture, invasive plants reduce biodiversity.